itchio/itch-docs/integrating/platforms/linux.md

 #### Using virtual machines \(VM\)

-You can use a virtual machine provider like [VMWare Player](https://www.vmware.com/products/player), and have two Linux images, one 32-bit \(386\), and one 64-bit \(amd64\), so that you can produce both versions of your executables and all required libraries.
+You can use [QEMU](https://www.qemu.org/) \(or [virt-manager](https://virt-manager.org/) for a GUI\) with a Linux image to produce your executables and all required libraries.

-Take an old Debian \(7.x for example\), build your dependencies yourself in a prefix, and you'll be sure your game can run almost anywhere.
+Take an older Debian \(11 Bullseye, for example\), build your dependencies yourself in a prefix, and you'll be sure your game can run almost anywhere.
 You can refer to the [Building Linux software into a prefix](../../appendix/building-into-a-prefix.md ) appendix to learn more about how and why do it.

 #### Building in chroots

 chroots are \(in layman's terms\) a way to run a Linux distribution within a Linux distribution.
 Although they are harder to setup than just grabbing a VM image, they are also much lighter, since you don't need to emulate a whole x86 computer and dedicate a whole portion of your RAM to it.

-If you want to set up both a 64-bit and a 32-bit chroot of an older debian, for example, you'll need a 64-bit "host" \(a recent Ubuntu, for example\).
+If you want to set up a chroot of an older Debian, for example, you'll need a 64-bit host \(a recent Ubuntu, for example\).

 The [Debootstrap](https://wiki.debian.org/Debootstrap) family of tools is particularly helpful for setting debian chroots.

-#### Setting up your own build servers

-It's not uncommon for medium-sized software to have its own build servers.
-Thanks to providers like [DigitalOcean](https://www.digitalocean.com/), it's not that costly either!

-VPS \(Virtual Private Servers\) are basically always-on virtual machines in the cloud, that you can rent for about 5 dollars a month.
-If you release new versions of your game often, it might be interesting for you to set up some sort of Continuous Deployment infrastructure

-See how [we deploy itch continuously](../../developing/continuous-deployment.md) for an example.
+#### Using GitHub Actions with older runners

+[GitHub Actions](https://github.com/features/actions) lets you build on older Ubuntu LTS runners \(e.g. `ubuntu-22.04`\), which will link against an older GLIBC and improve compatibility with your players' systems.
+You can also set up a workflow to automatically push builds to itch.io with [butler](https://itch.io/docs/butler) on every release.

 ### 3. Get testers!